thunderrabbit/mankind-project-japan/content/calendar.md

 weight: 25
 ---

+Doors open at 6:45pm.
+Meetings start promptly at 7pm.

 Tokyo Men's Circle meets on 1st and 3rd Tuesdays each month.

 Tokyo co-gender Circle meets on 2nd and 4th Tuesdays each month.